Is Bundling Home and Auto Insurance Really Worth It? What You Need to Know

 Step 1: Get bundled quotes Request a combined home + auto quote from at least 3 insurers that offer bundling.
 Note the pre-discount base premium and the final bundled total for each.

 Step 2: Get standalone quotes Separately price your auto insurance with auto-focused carriers and your home insurance with home-focused carriers.
-Look for the lowest individual rates.
+Look for the lowest individual rates with identical coverage levels.

 Step 3: Build a comparison table